-The Pyramids at Louvre Museum are Photogenic at Night – so forget about Monalisa. 😀 There are only few people visiting the famed museum in Paris at night and you can get all the selfies you want.
+The Pyramids at Louvre Museum are Photogenic at Night – so forget about Monalisa.
+There are only a few people visiting the famed museum in Paris at night and you can get all the selfies you want.
 Seeing Monalisa?
 Ha!
-Good luck getting a good view and a selfie with her. 😀
+Good luck getting a good view and a selfie with her.

 The Louvre Pyramid is also a beauty during the day.
 But, I didn’t have that same feeling of awe while visiting it at night.
-It’s really a good thing that on my first night in Paris, I went here and boy, I was flabbergasted.
-It’s a postcard perfect view wherever you’ll be and whichever angle you’ll take.
+It’s really a good thing that on my first night in Paris, I went here, and boy, I was flabbergasted.
+It’s a postcard-perfect view wherever you’ll be and whichever angle you’ll take.

 The Pyramids at Louvre Museum were designed by a Chinese-American I.M.
 Pei.

 He incorporated his knowledge on feng shui while working on the design.

 The big pyramid is surrounded by three other smaller pyramids.

 They are made of glass and metal.

 The big pyramid is the entrance door to Louvre Museum.

 The Louvre Pyramid measures 116 feet wide and 70 feet high.